 What’s Your Home Worth vs Best In Show Comparable

 The best comparable sale is the most similar home yours in terms of size, location, amenities and time.

+You might have the wrong idea on what your home is worth if the MLS is your only source of information.
 Pictures in the MLS do not tell the real story of the home and neither do the agent’s marketing remarks.
-If you are working with an agent active and experienced in your neighborhood they will know what your comparables really looks like and how your home compares.
+If you are working with an agent active and experienced in your neighborhood they will know what your comparables really look like and how your home compares.